 Fluency and excellent communication skills in English

-An enthusiasm for empirical research, and the ability and interest to learn new skills and take initiative as a project develops.
+An enthusiasm for empirical research, and the ability and interest to learn new skills.

 Preferred Competencies: (Skills, knowledge, and abilities)